steffitan23/cubstart-website/static/media/spec.edfa7a4efc76b247749b.md

 - **Features + Tools/Technologies:** Describe the functionalities of the app.
 For each feature, mention the tools/technologies that you may need to implement this feature.

 - **Timeline:** When do you plan to work on certain portions of your project, and in what order?
 What work will you aim to complete by certain checkpoints?
 How will you and your team split up the work?
-Will your tean be setting up regular meetings?
+Will your team be setting up regular meetings?
 If so, will they be virtual or in-person?

 - **Design Mockup PDF**: Choose one person to submit a PDF file of your design mockup to [Gradescope](gradescope.com) and add all other team members as collaboraters to the gradescope submission.